More than half of states sue to block Biden Title IX rule protecting LGBTQ+ students

 - Oops!Something went wrong.Please try again later.

 More than half of states, all with Republican attorneys general, have sued to block a recent U.S. Department of Education final rule seeking to protect LGBTQ+ students from discrimination.
-(Getty Images)
+(Credit: Getty Images)

 WASHINGTON — Twenty-six GOP-led states are suing the Biden administration over changes to Title IX aiming to protect LGBTQ+ students from discrimination in schools.